-Updated on December 28, 2022 Changes to Public Charge: HSA Answers Your Questions
+Updated on December 28, 2022 Changes to Public Charge: SFHSA Answers Your Questions

 Public charge is a legal term that describes someone who relies primarily on government benefits for support.
 In 2019, a federal government rule expanded the list of programs used to decide if an immigrant is considered a “public charge.”
 That 2019 change has been reversed.

 - You can safely use the health, nutrition, and housing programs that you and your family qualify for.

 - Your use of a voucher for Medi-Cal, CalFresh, public housing, or housing choice will NO LONGER be considered when you apply for a green card or entry into the United States.